Recognition of same-sex unions in Romania: Public opinion

 The 2019 Eurobarometer found that 29% of Romanians thought same-sex marriage should be allowed throughout Europe, while 63% were against.

 An ACCEPT 2021 study, carried out by telephone questionnaires on 1,064 people aged 18 years old and over, showed that 43% of respondents supported reforms to allow either civil unions or same-sex marriage.
 This figure was twice what had been reported in 2016.
+Support was highest among those who were under the age of 34 at 56%.
 Of those questioned, 68% said that same-sex families should be protected by the law in Romania like all other families.
 The majority of those that expressed support for allowing same-sex marriage also supported allowing same-sex couples to raise children.

+A GLOBSEC survey conducted in March 2023 showed that 37% of Romanians supported same-sex marriage, while 58% were opposed.
+The 2023 Eurobarometer found that 25% of respondents thought same-sex marriage should be allowed throughout Europe, while 69% were opposed.
+The survey also found that 27% of Romanians thought that "there is nothing wrong in a sexual relationship between two persons of the same sex", while 68% disagreed.
+This was the second lowest level of support for same-sex marriage in the European Union, ahead only of Bulgaria.